EKOsh/TeleMonBot/README.md

 Now, open the config.ini file with any editor, paste your telegram bot api code and thingspeak channel write code (I think you got them while your before_sleep_readind) and save+close it

 Are you excited?
-Let’s run this sh*t!
+Let’s run it!

 sudo python Main.py